slail/personalProject/README.md

-# Project Part 1 - Pippin Assembler

-## Introduction

-The final project will be a team project that will be divided into two parts, both dealing with Pippin.
-The first part (this part) consists of converting Pippin man-readable assembler code (.pasm files) into "binary" machine readable Pippin object code (.pexe files).

 In order to make this all work, there have been several updates to the Pippin code since we last worked on it on lab 08.
 The highlights are as follows:

 - I have repackaged the Pippin code by making package sub-directories.
 These are as follows: